lmtani/pumbaa/README.md

 - [ ] Query job outputs
 - [ ] Add config for host url
 - [ ] Make binary available for MacOS
+- [ ] Allow to pass an Bearer token from the environment